Although there are many styles of anime hairstyles that seem to defy the laws, the ahoge is the most perplexing.

-Many characters will immediately be labelled stupid.
+Many characters will immediately be labeled stupid.
 This is essentially a visual cue to the audience that the character might be a bit dumb or foolish.
-However, the world isn’t black and white and characters with ahoge are not.
+However, the world isn’t black and white, and characters with ahoge aren’t either.

 Ahoge Hair is often seen in Stupid Characters

 Ahoge characters tend to be very dense and dimwitted for the most part.
 It’s difficult for them to understand what is happening and they are unable to read the environment, which can lead to awkward situations.

 Characters may display a complete lack of understanding of what is normal in society or a lack of awareness.
 This could be a sign of an ahoge.

 Many characters with ahoge also tend to be naive.
 Hikari, from Special A, is well-known for her blindness and naivety.